 Using the oil:

-You can apply Lavender neat to treat spots, burns and bites.
-However other essential oils should not be used neat on the skin.
-For all other benefits mix the oil in small 'per drop' quantities, with a carrier oil like Sweet Almond or Grapeseed oil, to make a massage oil.
+Lavender is good for treating spots, burns and bites when applied in a strong dilution.
+Essential oils should not be used neat on the skin.
+For all other benefits mix the oil in small ‘per drop’ quantities, with a carrier oil like Grapeseed or Rice Bran, to make a massage oil.

 When used to scent rooms or to influence mood, you can us as follows: